Peter Kay: Television

-Film career
+Film

 In 2001, he played Cyril the Barman in Blow Dry, based on the screenplay Never Better by Simon Beaufoy.
 Kay later admitted he took the part only expecting his scenes to be filmed in Keighley, Bradford, West Yorkshire.
 However, he was annoyed to discover that his scenes were being filmed in Shoreditch, Greater London.

-Music work
+Music

 In 2007, Kay followed the success of "(Is This the Way to) Amarillo" with a cover version of "I'm Gonna Be (500 Miles)", originally by the Proclaimers, also for Comic Relief.
-In 2009, Kay released "The Official BBC Children in Need Medley", an animation featuring over 100 characters from children's television including Fireman Sam.
+In 2009, Kay released "The Official BBC Children in Need Medley", an animation featuring over 100 characters from children's television including Big Chris from Roary the Racing Car, who he voiced.
 The video was premiered on BBC1 on 20 November 2009.

 Kay returned his support to Comic Relief in March 2011 with a cover version of "I Know Him So Well", re-recorded by singer Susan Boyle and Kay in the guise of Geraldine McQueen from Britain's Got the Pop Factor.
 The video that accompanied the single was also directed by Kay and identically parodied the original video shot for shot.

-Theatre work
+Theatre

 In February 2007, Kay played director Roger DeBris in the Mel Brooks musical The Producers at Manchester's Palace Theatre for 120 shows.